Translate

 Kestrels were nesting inside the building, their access through the broken windows.

-Before our departure from our home in France, we had witnessed thousands of Common Cranes migrating North, so it was a surprise to see large numbers still here on the Doñana.
+Before we departed from our home in France, we had witnessed thousands of Common Cranes migrating North, so it was a surprise to see large numbers still here on the Doñana.

-We never reached the JAV on that occasion, this being the last photograph before violent rain and gale force winds hit us.
+We never reached the JAV on that occasion, and this is the last photograph before violent rain and gale-force winds hit us.

-We had to do as the birds were doing and get out, the clay roads deteriorate fast in the heavy rain and we did not wish to be stranded.
+We had to do as the birds did and get out; the clay roads deteriorate fast in the heavy rain, and we did not wish to be stranded.

-There is a Black Kite roost near to the Dehesa de Abajo we watched as they started to congregate for the evening's roost.
+There is a Black Kite roost near the Dehesa de Abajo.
+We watched as they started to congregate for the evening's roost.

-As the next storm arrives we photographed a White Stork, with its nesting material.
+As the next storm arrived, we photographed a White Stork with its nesting material.

-It rained for the entire night and by the morning it was obvious we would not be finishing this present trip to the Doñana.
+It rained for the entire night, and by the morning, it was apparent we would not be finishing this present trip to the Doñana.

-As we made our way towards El Rocio we came upon a convoy of Pilgrim's.
-They were looking very wet but they all managed a smile and wave as we passed by.
+As we made our way towards El Rocio, we came upon a convoy of Pilgrims.
+They looked very wet, but they all managed to smile and wave as we passed by.

-I think this photograph shows why we did not wish to be out on the clay roads.
+This photograph shows why we did not wish to be on the clay roads.

 They were all travelling to the Ermita Basilica de Nuestra Señora del Rocio.